Customer Service | Backflow Prevention | Water Quality | Conservation

 Water Re-Use | Water Resources | Water Treatment Process | Line Locates

 Effective Monday, Oct.
 14, 2013, the City enacted Stage I of the Drought Contingency Plan.
 This is a twice weekly outdoor watering schedule.
 If you choose to water your yard, it must be on one (or both) of your allowed watering days, and not between the hours of 10 a.m. and 7 p.m.
 See below for the watering days.
-A twice per week watering schedule is plenty for our current cooler temperatures, and possibly too much for some areas.
+A twice per week watering schedule is too much for our current freezing temperatures.
 Watering by hand is allowed on any day.

 To learn about how you can use less water, go to roundrocktexas.gov/waterconservation.

 |Residential Odd-Numbered Address||Wednesday and/or Saturday |

 |Residential Even-Numbered Address||Thursday and/or Sunday|